-The University Mentoring Scheme offers mentoring opportunities for all university colleagues and is designed to support personal development and skills enhancement.
+The University Mentoring Scheme offers mentoring opportunities for university colleagues and is designed to support professional development and skills enhancement.

 The scheme is open to new, early career and more experienced colleagues as both mentees and mentors.

 I valued the opportunity to discuss and share the (ALPINE) application process with my mentor who brought experience, insight and clarity.

 Without my mentor, I would never have been able to complete my qualification (CMALT) so I owe her a lot of thanks.